ClawCloudClawCloud.sh

 This guide is managed ClawCloud-first: use bot chat instructions first.
 CLI commands are included only as a self-hosted/admin reference.

-For model selection details, see Full AI Model Catalog.
+For model selection details, see OpenClaw Models.
 For deployment mode differences, compare Managed OpenClaw AI Intro.

 OpenClaw supports requireMention on multiple channels (Telegram, WhatsApp, Discord, Google Chat, iMessage).
 In ClawCloud, the dashboard only exposes it for Telegram instances — Discord instances use guild-level mention settings managed by OpenClaw directly.